vaibdix/Pacman-with-Alan-Ai/README.md

             p.play({command: 'start-game'})
         });
         ```
-   - copy Alan SDK Key and replace it in code and it done.
+   - copy Alan SDK Key and replace it in code and it's done.

 ### MIT Licence